sarahVacca/220project/README.md

 This updates the database to the most recent schema (defined in the models.py file)
 Note: you must run migrations any time you make any database changes!

+## Logging in
+You must create a user under django admin in order to enter the website.
+To do that, follow these steps:
+1. Run the server
+2. Open a new terminal and navigate to django folder
+3. Type "docker compose exec django python manage.py create superuser"
+4. Enter your desired username
+5. Enter your email address
+6. Enter your password, enter it again.
+When you enter the website, you can now login using these credentials

 ## Database notes:
 This project is built using a postgres sql database.